29 Jun Mother of the Bride Dress Etiquette

 Q: Can the Mother of the Bride (or Groom) wear black?
 Are there any colors to avoid?

-A: Black used to be a no-no at weddings but it is now a chic, modern option.
+A: Wearing black to a wedding can be a chic, modern option.
 However, there are some brides who may feel differently.
 It’s very important to talk to the bride about this.
 White should be reserved for the bride, although cream could be an option as long as the bride isn’t wearing cream.
 Some bright reds can be rather loud for such a soft, romantic occasion.
 It all comes back to what the bride feels comfortable with.
 Be sensitive to her wishes.

 Q: Should the Mother of the Groom coordinate her outfit with the Mother of the Bride?